A Tunnel in the Sky

 The cryptozoologist group Shelby's family is a part of, the Thirty-Six Society, hates the Covenant too, yet they don't act that differently.
 It is possible there are Covenant agents in Australia, but the Thirty-Six Society thinks they have been banished from their shores.
 They are more about preservation of Australia's native species, including native cryptids, but they do not work with and support many of those cryptids.
 Instead, their purpose seems to be more about keeping those cryptids in their place, and very seldom, if ever working with them, or asking them for advice.
 Exactly the opposite of what the Price family had been doing.
 Shelby's family resented her going to the US, even though her original intent had been to learn about manticores, which had reached Australia by some means a short time before.
 Now the menace is werewolves, which the Thirty-Six Society is ill prepared to face.
 Riley Tanner, Shelby's father, is the head of the society.
 He resents Alex's involvement with his daughter, and is reluctant, nay, belligerant in rejecting any advice Alex tries to share.
 His main concern is that the Price family might still be a part of the Covenant.
 However knowledgeable Alex thinks he is about werewolves, some of his notions turn out to be wrong.
 It had been learned that the virus had an incubation period of 28 days (that sounds familiar) before a victim exhibited symptoms, transforming into a werewolf.
 Also, not everyone exposed would be affected; the chances were about 1 in 10.
 Which is a comforting notion, especially when Alex is bitten by a werewolf.
 The major thing he was wrong about was thinking once a werewolf transformed they lost cognitive ability, not capable of planned thought and action.
 That alone almost killed him and many others.

 This is my favorite book of the series so far, mainly due to Alex and his resolve to do the right thing, and his ability to realize earlier mistakes and make corrections on the fly.
 Not that there isn't a bit of humor, but it is a very perilous adventure, with dire circumstances occurring right up to the penultimate chapter.
 Other than Shelby of course, the other Tanners are still wary of Alex.
 Riley keeps calling him Covenant Boy.
 Yet they begrudgingly have to accept him, since Shelby might go back to the US and never return if they don't.
 What Alex had blurted out during a tense moment in the previous book was, "Marry me!"
 Since Shelby did not respond at that time he thought she might not have heard.
-She was stunned by it, but also had to think seriously about it.
+She was stunned by it, but also had to think seriously about the prospect.
 Without giving Alex a heads-up, she tells her parents that he is her fiancé, not just boyfriend.
 The question now is will they be married in Australia or the US, and where will they live?
 I made the mistake of reading the first sentence of Seanan's afterword, so I know Alex is not the narrator of the next book.
 I stopped reading then, so I don't know who will be featured, but I suspect it will be Verity again, since the next book is Chaos Choreography.
 I'll get to that next month, hopefully.
 Pocket Apocalypse is a tense roller-coater ride of suspense, danger, and violence, with the ultimate rescue led by an unexpected ally.
 I'm sure we will see them again if another adventure is set in Australia.
-We may even get a scene with all the Prices in Australia for a wedding, or to see and hear Shelby's sister Gabby sing "Carmen."
+We may even get a scene with all the Prices in Australia for a wedding, or to see and hear Shelby's sister Gabby sing "Carmen.".

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.